uf-mil/mil/Software-Dependencies.md

 **Please install all the dependencies below if you want to use the software on NaviGator.
 This page relies on you having done steps 1-4 in the [Getting Started](https://github.com/uf-mil/Navigator/wiki/Getting-started).**

+####Please add any outside dependencies for programs you create to this page!
+Please please!

 ##**Open Motion Planning Library**

 **The Open Motion Planning Library consists of many state-of-the-art sampling-based motion planning algorithms.
 It is used for path planning on the WAM-V**